sveltinio/components-library/packages/essentials/README.md

 ### Button

 The `Button` component can be used for both `button` and link `a` by adding the _href_ prop.
-The `Button` component supports different variants, sizes, shapes and others:
+It supports different variants, sizes, shapes and others:

 - **types**: `default`, `primary`, `secondary`, `info`, `error`, `success`, `warning`, `light` and `dark`
 - **sizes**: `xs`, `sm`, `base` (default), `md`, `lg` and `full`